rhanka/sentech-forge/src/content/business-cases/en/separation.md

 ## CEO-level agreement

 IT systems separation scenario following the C-Series acquisition.
-Built the evaluation framework balancing business impact and costs, facilitated the CEO-level agreement, and supported the implementation choices.
+Built the evaluation framework balancing business impact, application and infrastructure architecture, and costs; facilitated the CEO-level agreement; and supported the implementation choices.